-The new Backcountry Access Float 32 is OutdoorGearLab's Best Buy winner because it features one of our testers' favorite pack designs and a reasonable weight (considering its volume) at a fantastic price.
-The Float 32 works for most folks for day tours or light-duty hut trips.
-It has all the right features for a touring pack, like zippered waistbelt pockets, a mesh helmet holder (than can be offset when carrying diagonally), a low profile (and tram-friendly) ice axe lashing system, and a huge, easy-to-access snow safety pocket.
-While the Voltair was a nicer pack overall, the Float 32 is nearly as nice and is only half the price!
-Its only downside is that it doesn't fit shorter folks as well as other models.
+The Backcountry Access Float 32 2.0 boasts a functional design and reasonable weight for its volume, alongside a respectable price tag.
+This pack will work for most day tours or light-duty hut trips.
+It has all the right features for a touring pack, like zippered waistbelt pockets, a mesh helmet holder (that can be offset when carrying diagonally), a low profile and tram-friendly ice axe lashing system, and a huge, easy-to-access snow safety pocket.

 Easy to travel with